 Feast on Amalfi Coast-inspired burgers at Baggio Burger.
 Fill up on Filipino BBQ food at BBQ Dreams.
 Try Thai at Greed Khao.
 Much on a melted cheese toasty at Meltsmiths.
 Pick up a pizza at Wandercrust.
 There are more stalls which cater for all tastes whether you’re a vegan, veggie, fish fan or meat eater.

 Kerb Street Food Market St Katharine Docks Thursday Vendors

 Thursday lunchtimes are dedicated to new talent known as the Inkerbators!
 For example, this week, you can try Little Leaf pizzas, Melter Meatballs or Lords of Poke.
 This is a great way to check out the next big thing in street food.
 Try to pop along if you can and support the newbies.

 Kerb Street Food Market St Katharine Docks Information

 To find out more about Kerb and their street food markets go to the Kerb Food Website.
-You can find the traders at St Kats on Thursday and Friday lunch times this summer from 12pm until 2pm.
-Friday is the established vendors and Thursday is new talent.
+You can find the traders at St Kat’s on Thursday and Friday lunchtimes this summer from 12 noon until 2 pm.
+Friday is the established vendors, and Thursday is for new talent.
 The address is St Katharine Docks, London E1W 1LA at Marble Quay near The Dickens Inn Pub.
 The nearest stations are Tower Hill, Wapping High Street, Shadwell and London Bridge.
-You might be interested to read my feature about waterside dining at St Katharine Docks.
+You might be interested in reading my feature about waterside dining at St Katharine Docks.